Six of the Best Places in Sydney to Watch Food Being Made

 Here are our top six places to take the kids to watch food being made.

-1. Chef’s Gallery, Town Hall, Macquarie, Bankstown and Parramatta
+Chef’s Gallery, Town Hall, Macquarie, Bankstown And Parramatta

 This commercial bakery inside a shipping container can be found at various locations across Sydney.
 Described as Jerusalem street food, Knafeh is a sweet cheese pastry dish topped with an orange blossom syrup and pistachios.
 Each order is made fresh, so you can watch the entire process before diving into the warm gooey goodness.
 Come for the food but stay for the party.
 The bearded bakers certainly bring it with them, baking and shaking to some serious tunes, and the kids will love joining in the dancing.
 See Instagram or Facebook to find out where The Bearded Bakers will be next.

 It’s no secret that Jamie Oliver is a big fan of fresh healthy food that tastes delicious, and he also has a passion for Italian cuisine.
 Which brings us to Jamie’s Italian.
-Watch chefs preparing fresh pasta at the pasta bar out the front, while the open kitchen in this CBD restaurant means you can watch the chef’s working tirelessly to keep up with the orders.
-The kid's menu comes in two sizes, $9.50 for little kids or $12.50 for big kids and in true Jamie style is full of fresh, sustainable produce and a hit with the children.
-Kids’ meals come with a “shake-me” salad served in a jar and a drink plus mains like a free-range chicken wrap, or seven-tomato pasta bake.
-The wait for a walk-in table here is notoriously long, even during family hour, so we recommend making a booking beforehand, which can be done easily on their website.
+Watch chefs preparing fresh pasta at the pasta bar out the front, while the open kitchen means you can watch the chef’s working tirelessly to keep up with the orders.
+The kid's menu comes in two sizes: $9.50 for little kids or $12.50 for big kids, and in true Jamie style is full of fresh, sustainable produce and a hit with the children.
+Kids’ meals come with a “shake-me” salad served in a jar and a drink plus mains like free-range chicken wraps, or seven-tomato pasta bake.
+The wait for a walk-in table here is notoriously long, even during family hour, so we recommend booking beforehand.

 The award-winning café and shop at Banksmeadow is right next to the wholesale factory, and a glass viewing window means that you can watch the bread being made while you enjoy a delicious breakfast or lunch.
-It’s not just toast or muffin at this bakery either, try the sourdough pancakes or lamb shoulder hash for breakfast, or one of their tasty sandwiches at lunch made with their own organic artisan bread.
-Brasserie Bread are passionate about what they call “breaducation” and on Saturdays they even have FREE kids baking classes 5-12-year-olds.
-They have a school holiday program too and if you just can’t get enough of their delicious baked goods, and the smiles on kid's faces as their warm bread is plucked from the oven is said to be priceless.
+It’s not just toast or muffins at this bakery either, try the sourdough pancakes or lamb shoulder hash for breakfast, or one of their tasty sandwiches at lunch made with their own organic artisan bread.
+Brasserie Bread are passionate about what they call “breaducation” and on Saturdays, they even have FREE kids baking classes for 5-12-year-olds.
+They have a school holiday program too and if you just can’t get enough of their delicious baked goods, and the smiles on kid's faces as their warm bread is plucked from the oven is priceless.

 Some Extra Ones:

-We also love Teppanyaki- you just can't have a "where to watch food being made" list without it!
+We also love Teppanyaki - you just can't have a "where to watch food being made" list without it!
 Ever wondered what it means?
-Well “Teppan” means Iron Plate and “Yaki” means Barbeque or Grill, so you can expect both!
-Our top pick?
-Hisshou Teppanyaki on George Street!
+Well, “Teppan” means Iron Plate and “Yaki” means Barbeque or Grill, so you can expect both!
+Read our top picks here!!
 There's a super-skilled chef at every table to cook and entertain.
-At lots of Teppanyaki joints in Sydney, it rpoves more economical for the restaurant to just have one chef in the middle- but Hisshou does it the goold old fashioned way: one chef per family!